How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Certification Required: EN ISO 28000

-• Procedures for securing valuable property
+• Procedures for securing valuables

-• Specialized training for handling personnel
+• Specialized training for material handling personnel

-• Facility monitoring systems
+• Facility Monitoring Systems

 Blockchain and Certification

-Smart Contracts are revolutionizing traceability:
+Smart contracts are revolutionizing traceability:

-• Digital Certificate: Proof of authenticity that cannot be altered
+• Digital Certificate: Tamper-proof proof of authenticity

-• Chain of Custody: Every handling recorded
+• Chain of Custody: Every handling step is recorded

 Predictive Artificial Intelligence